ietf-wg-dmarc/draft-ietf-dmarc-aggregate-reporting/draft-ietf-dmarc-aggregate-reporting.md

 3. Prepend the domain name from which the policy was retrieved, after conversion to an A-label [@!RFC5890] if needed.

+4. If the length of the constructed name exceed DNS limits, a positive determination of the external reporting relationship cannot be made; stop.

-4. Query the DNS for a TXT record at the constructed name.
+5. Query the DNS for a TXT record at the constructed name.
 If the result of this request is a temporary DNS error of some kind (e.g., a timeout), the Mail Receiver **MAY** elect to temporarily fail the delivery so the verification test can be repeated later.

-5. For each record returned, parse the result as a series of "tag=value" pairs, i.e., the same overall format as the policy record (see Section 5.4 in [@!I-D.ietf-dmarc-dmarcbis]).
+6. For each record returned, parse the result as a series of "tag=value" pairs, i.e., the same overall format as the policy record (see Section 5.4 in [@!I-D.ietf-dmarc-dmarcbis]).
 In particular, the "v=DMARC1" tag is mandatory and **MUST** appear first in the list.
 Discard any that do not pass this test.
 A trailing ";" is optional.

-6. If the result includes no TXT resource records that pass basic parsing, a positive determination of the external reporting relationship cannot be made; stop.
+7. If the result includes no TXT resource records that pass basic parsing, a positive determination of the external reporting relationship cannot be made; stop.

-7. If at least one TXT resource record remains in the set after parsing, then the external reporting arrangement was authorized by the Report Consumer.
+8. If at least one TXT resource record remains in the set after parsing, then the external reporting arrangement was authorized by the Report Consumer.

-8. If a "rua" tag is thus discovered, replace the corresponding value extracted from the domain's DMARC Policy Record with the one found in this record.
+9. If a "rua" tag is thus discovered, replace the corresponding value extracted from the domain's DMARC Policy Record with the one found in this record.
 This permits the Report Consumer to override the report destination.
 However, to